 Bananas

+Are bananas bad for weight loss?
 Bananas are a great replacement for a pre-workout energy bar which is why you often see professional tennis players snacking on them in between games.
 Bananas are filled with fibre and potassium, the former helping digestive health and the latter functioning as an electrolyte.
-However, with 14 grams of sugar in a medium sized banana, it may not be the best option when cutting weight.
+However, with 14 grams of sugar in a medium sized banana, it may not be the best option when you're trying to lose weight as they can actually encourage weight gain.

 Mango